Skip to main content

 • The team already runs almost everything in Notion (docs, planning, meeting notes, project tracking) and the goal is to draft new Notion content faster.

-• The primary use case is generative authoring (write me a project brief, summarize this doc, rewrite this paragraph), not retrieval across systems.
+• The primary use case is generative authoring (write me a project brief, summarize this doc, rewrite this paragraph), not a decision history across systems.

 When Pulse is the right call